 Harassment is an unreasonable course of conduct that causes the victim to “feel scared, distressed or threatened.”
 Examples of harassment include bullying, cyber stalking or “unwanted phone calls, letters, emails or visits.”

-Due to the fact that Hall was not allowed to present the evidence that would have shown he was acting reasonably as an investigative journalist, everything he did could be deemed unreasonable by Steyn.
-Steyn’s branding of Hall was contrary to all the evidence in the public domain but she was able to character assassinate Hall by virtue of its omission.
+Due to the fact that Hall was not allowed to present the evidence that would have shown he was acting reasonably as an investigative journalist, everything he did could consequently be deemed unreasonable by Steyn.
+Steyn’s branding of Hall was contrary to all the evidence in the public domain but she was able to character assassinate Hall thanks to its omission.

 Technically speaking, when the BBC persistently pursued Hall—ignoring his repeated expressed wish that they desist—prior to doorstepping him at his market stall, the BBC was harassing Hall.
 Of course, the BBC would point out that they were conducting investigative journalism, pursuing an important story of public interest in the detection of a potential crime—harassment—and were acting reasonably as investigative journalists.
 It is unlikely there is a court in the land that wouldn’t accept that defence if Hall sought to prosecute the BBC for harassment.